-Parts List
+Parts List (Trampoline)

-Your 10'x17' Staged-Bounce Rectangular Trampoline is shipped with the parts shown below.
-The trampoline ships in 3 separate boxes which may arrive on different days.
-See the far right column for the contents of each box.
-If any parts are missing, please call JumpSport Customer Service at 408-213-2551.
+Your 12ft Trampoline is shipped with the parts shown below.
+The trampoline parts ship in 2 separate boxes which may arrive on different days.
+If any parts are missing, immediately call JumpSport Customer Service at 408-213-2551.